apache/dolphinscheduler/docs/en_US/EasyScheduler-FAQ.md

 A:   1, if the replacement variable contains special characters, **use the \ transfer character to transfer**

-​       2, installPath="/data1_1T/escheduler", **this directory can not be the same as the install.sh directory currently installed with one click.**
+​       2, installPath="/data1_1T/dolphinscheduler", **this directory can not be the same as the install.sh directory currently installed with one click.**

-​       3, deployUser = "escheduler", **the deployment user must have sudo privileges**, because the worker is executed by sudo -u tenant sh xxx.command
+​       3, deployUser = "dolphinscheduler", **the deployment user must have sudo privileges**, because the worker is executed by sudo -u tenant sh xxx.command

 ​       4, monitorServerState = "false", whether the service monitoring script is started, the default is not to start the service monitoring script. **If the service monitoring script is started, the master and worker services are monitored every 5 minutes, and if the machine is down, it will automatically restart.**